 Why Pursue an MFT?

-Marital and Family Therapy has been described by the American Association of Marital and Family Therapists as "one of the most delicate and complex undertakings in the whole field of the helping professions."
+Marriage and Family Therapy has been described by the American Association for Marriage and Family Therapy (AAMFT) as "one of the most delicate and complex undertakings in the whole field of the helping professions."
 For more detailed information about the Marriage and Family Therapy profession please visit AAMFT at http://www.aamft.org/iMIS15/AAMFT/.

 It requires all of the skills taught in the usual academic training program for counseling and therapy, and in addition, a considerable amount of preparation in the dynamics of interpersonal interaction within marriage and the family setting.